awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Status`**
 Optional
-The status of the Active Directory Domain membership for the DB instance\.
+The status of the Active Directory domain membership for the DB instance\.
 **Type:** String

 #### Endpoint<a name="asff-resourcedetails-awsrdsdbinstance-endpoint"></a>